 The respirator filter ratings (95, 99, 100) refer to the percentage efficiency at removing particulates from breathing air.
 95, 99 and 100 series filters are 95%, 99% and 100% efficient, respectively.

-In the case of preparing for Ebola, keep in mind that the Ebola virus strands can be as small as .02 microns in diameter, which are smaller than 3 microns.
+A few years ago, the concern of the Ebola virus was a fear of many.
+In the case of preparing for diseases such as Ebola, keep in mind that the Ebola virus strands can be as small as .02 microns in diameter, which are smaller than 3 microns.
 That said, the virus can permeate the filtered masks by a carrier such as (water molecules, bodily fluids, etc.).
-The best bet in assuring your family’s safety against Ebola is with N100 or P100 mask.
+The best bet in assuring your family’s safety against pandemics is with N100 or P100 mask.
 Further, investing in other pandemic supplies would also be worthwhile.

 - Have a one month supply of emergency foods that require no refrigeration.